tapl-org/tapl/doc/faq.md

 Buddy
 ```

 ### Why the '|' and '&' Operators Are Not Bitwise Operations in TAPL
-These single-symbol operators (| and &) are traditionally used as bitwise operations in many programming languages.
+These single-symbol operators (`|` and `&`) are traditionally used for bitwise operations in many programming languages.
 However, in modern systems like TypeScript and Python, they have been naturally adopted to represent set-theoretic type operations, specifically Union and Intersection.

 Most languages, such as TypeScript and Python, can easily distinguish the operator's context—whether it's a bitwise operation at the value level or a Union/Intersection at the type level—during the parsing stage.

 In TAPL, this level of distinction is not made because evaluation can occur at the type level as well.
-Since these operators are now predominantly used for type construction and bitwise operations are less common in high-level languages, TAPL chooses to reserve | and & exclusively for type constructions (Union and Intersection).
+Since these operators are now predominantly used for type construction and bitwise operations are less common in high-level languages, TAPL reserves `|` and `&` exclusively for type constructions (Union and Intersection).